Literature / Pollyanna

 - Cheerful Child

 - Defrosting Ice Queen: Three main examples.
 There's Mrs Snow, the crabby old woman convinced she's ill and who is rude to everyone.
-Also, in the movie only, Angelica, the cynical maid in the house.
+There's the reclusive Mr. Pendelton, a taciturn miser.
 And of course Aunt Polly herself.
 Pollyanna defrosts them all.

 - For Happiness: Pollyanna likes everyone and wants them to be happy.
 She seems to accomplish this goal without realizing the size of her role.